 We’ll also cover crisis investing and path-of-progress investing, which are two excellent ways to position yourself for outsized gains.

 The entire program has been put together by Lief Simon, our Live and Invest Overseas property guru… and, frankly, it’s incomparable.
-This is the sixth year that we’ve held this event, and it’s been honed into a super-productive three days.
+This is the eighth year that we’ve held this event, and it’s been honed into a super-productive three days.